fatiando/2023-egu-gd-blogpost/blogpost.md

-[Fatiando a Terra][fatiando] is a community-driven project with the goal to build open-source Python tools for geophysics, aimed to be used for research, exploration and teaching.
+[Fatiando a Terra][fatiando] is a community-driven project with the goal to build open-source Python tools for geophysics.

 The project started in South America more than ten years ago, as part of the PhD dissertations of a [group of graduate students][founders] from Rio de